ColombiaOfficial Name: Republic of Colombia

 Access to buildings, pedestrian paths and transportation is extremely difficult for persons with disabilities.
 A few major shopping centers and residential buildings in the wealthier neighborhoods of Bogotá have access ramps and elevators.
 Most hospitals in major cities are also wheelchair accessible.
 However, sidewalks (if they exist) are very uneven and rarely have ramps at intersections.
 Pedestrian crossings are also very infrequent and motorists almost never give pedestrians (disabled or otherwise) the right of way.
 Most, but not all, cafés, restaurants, hotels and residential buildings have stairs at the entrance without wheelchair ramps.
 Buses and taxis do not have special accommodations for disabled persons.

 Medical care is adequate in major cities but varies greatly in quality and accessibility elsewhere.
 Emergency rooms in Colombia, even at top-quality facilities, are frequently overcrowded and ambulance service can be slow.
 Many private health care providers in Colombia require that patients pay for care before treatment, even in an emergency.
 Some providers in major cities may accept credit cards, but those that don’t may request advance payment in cash.
 Uninsured travelers without financial resources may be relegated to seeking treatment in public hospitals where the standard of care is below U.S. standards.

-Elective Surgery: The Department of State regularly receives reports of U.S. citizens who have died or suffered complications from liposuction and other elective surgeries overseas.
+Elective Surgery: The Department of State regularly receives reports of U.S. citizens who have died or suffered complications from liposuction and other elective surgeries overseas, including in Colombia.
 Before undergoing such a procedure in Colombia, consult with your personal physician, research the credentials of the provider in Colombia, and carefully consider your ability to access emergency medical care if complications arise.
 It is important to confirm that your medical insurance provides coverage in Colombia, including treatment of complications from elective procedures or medical evacuation if necessary.
 If you suffer complications as a result of medical malpractice, collecting damages from your surgeon may be difficult.
+For more information, visit the website of Colombian Society for Plastic, Aesthetic and Reconstructive Surgery.